aardvarkpepper/2025-07-25-Lab-3/README.md

 4. What challenges did you face when implementing conditional rendering?

 No challenges, really.
-Was in something of a rush, as had little time (felt sick, so slept a lot); I knew there were issues with shallow and deep copies using setState.
+Was in something of a rush, as had little time (felt sick, so slept a lot); I knew there could be issues with shallow and deep copies using setState.
 On testing I noticed filtering wasn't working properly; I looked up Array.map in Javascript and noticed it's a shallow copy, so I made a deep copy.
 I'd done something similar earlier somewhere, I forget.
 (Probably the .sort, if I remember right).

 ## Resources